- The average cost of car insurance for a 65-year-old driver in Idaho is $1,312 per year for a full coverage policy.

 Compare cheap car insurance quotes for senior drivers in Idaho

-Below, find the cheapest car insurance rates in Idaho from major insurers for three coverage levels: state minimum, liability-only with limits of 50/100/50 and full coverage with 100/300/100 limits.
+Below are the cheapest Idaho rates the major car insurance companies offer for three different coverage levels: The state minimum, liability-only coverage with limits of 50/100/50 and full coverage car insurance with liability limits of 100/300/100.

 Select your age and type of coverage below to see the average annual and monthly rates.